 What's the most important tip you like to give new runners?

 Recruit a friend or find a group to run with weekly.
 It makes a huge difference in your progress and consistency!

 The Nike Vapor Fly 4% for anything on the roads 5k and over because it works and feels amazing!
 It also keeps me off of my heels late in the race.
 For my track races I like the Nike Zoom elite spikes because they have enough of an arch support for my flat feet, while still being super light and functional.
 For Cross Country I still love the Shay XC spikes.
 They’ve got a great fit and “ride” but support my arch like no other especially over terrain when I’m running fast.

 What’s your favorite distance to run?

 The Mile.
 First, I’m good at it!
 Secondly, it’s strategic as much as it is intense.
 Finally, you have to have a mix of aerobic strength and raw speed to do well.

 What is your favorite running accomplishment so far?

 Qualifying for the Olympic Trials 1500 meters in 2000.

-If you had to pick a favorite, which of your world records would you choose and why?
+If you had to pick a favorite, which of your world records would you choose?

 My favorite record is actually my 1500 meters Masters American Record where I ran 4:16.90.
 It was in 2012 at Vanderbilt when I was living in Nashville.
 It was one of those races where you just feel amazing and like you’re outside of your body.
 I was 41 years old.
 I won the race, beating several young elites in the process, and qualified for the Olympic Trials (again) along with setting a new Masters Female American Record.
 Plus I did it while racing with some of the girls I helped coach (I was an assistant coach at Vanderbilt).
 It is a great memory for me!